jonatan-c/scalboost-productList/README.md

 - Backend with a list of products and filters.
 - Postman collection to endpoints.
 - Frontend with a list of products and filters.
+- Context to manage the state of the application.
 - Responsive design.
+- Swagger for API documentation.

 ## Herramientas